parmes/parmes/solfec/xdmf.rst

 ==================

 XDMF export allows Solfec results to be saved in `XDMF format <http://www.xdmf.org>`_ and viewed in `Paraview <http://www.paraview.org>`_ and other post--processors.
-A quick example of an export is provided below:
+A quick example of Python syntax is provided below:

 ::